deamorim2/sdbs/EN-US/geometries.rst

 Note that in addition to a text parameter with a geometry representation, we also have a numeric parameter providing the :term:`SRID` of the geometry.

-The following SQL query shows an example of :term:`WKB` representation (the call to :command:`encode()` is required to convert the binary output into an ASCII form for printing):
+The following SQL query shows an example of `WKB` representation (the call to :command:`encode()` is required to convert the binary output into an ASCII form for printing):

 .. code-block:: sql